yxw-11/TabLaP/README.md

 ## Reproducing Experiment Results
 To reproduce the experiment results, please follow these steps:
 ### WTQ dataset
-Navigate to the wtq directory and run the evaluation scripts For evaluate NumSolver performance:
+Navigate to the TabLaP directory and run the evaluation scripts For evaluate NumSolver performance:
 ```bash
 python wtq/evaluate.py